ghc-proposals/ghc-proposals/proposals/0000-scoped-imports.rst

   Haskell's global instance semantics are unchanged from Haskell 2010.

-- Signals to GHC and other tools that need to know module dependencies, that module B depends on module A.
+- Signals to GHC and other tools that need to know module dependencies, that module B depends on module A without parsing the entire module.

 Scoped import declarations support the same syntax and semantics as top-level imports except they are scoped